rakeshpetit/nse-analysis/packages/stockdata/deletedsplits.md

 delete from stock_splits where symbol like 'KSOLVES' and split_date > '2025-01-30';
 delete from stock_splits where symbol like 'REDTAPE' and split_date > '2025-01-30';
 delete from stock_splits where symbol like 'IGL' and split_date > '2025-01-05';
+delete from stock_splits where symbol like 'JBMA' and split_date > '2025-01-05';
+delete from stock_splits where symbol like 'SENCO' and split_date > '2025-01-05';
+delete from stock_splits where symbol like 'CYIENT' and split_date > '2025-01-05';
+delete from stock_splits where symbol like 'NAVA' and split_date > '2025-01-05';
+delete from stock_splits where symbol like 'JAIBALAJI' and split_date > '2025-01-05';
 ```

 ## Correct mistaken edits